On single-variable Witten zeta functions of rank two and three: Acknowledgment

 \section{Acknowledgment}

-The author thanks Prof. Kathrin Bringmann valuable discussions and feedbacks.
+The author thanks Prof. Kathrin Bringmann, Dr Johann Franke and Prof. Don Zagier for valuable discussions and feedback.
 The author has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101001179).